willpinha/dino/README.md

 ## About

 httpbox is a lightweight library that contains utilities compatible with the `net/http` package.
-If you want to work directly with `net/http`, without relying on abstractions (routers, frameworks, ...), but don't want to implement common functionalities from scratch, httpbox is the right library for you
+If you want to work directly with `net/http` and the standard library, without relying on abstractions (third-party routers, frameworks, ...), but don't want to implement common functionalities from scratch, httpbox is the right library for you

 ## Philosophy